-If, however, you want to get rid of a stump, you have three choices.
-You can remove it by hand, rent a stump grinder, or employ a little chemical warfare to speed up the decomposition process.
+But if you want to get rid of a stump, now you have three choices.
+You can remove it by hand (ouch!), rent a stump grinder or hire someone that wields one, or employ a little chemical warfare to speed up the decomposition process.

 Removing Stumps by Hand

 At a minimum, youll need a hose, limbing saw or chainsaw, a digging bar, spade and axe.
-These instructions also assume you know how to use these tools safely.
+These instructions also assume you know how to use these tools safely (standard disclaimer: we take no responsibility for your actions).

 Remove any branches from the trunk with the limbing saw or chainsaw, and then lop off the top of the trunk.
 Dont cut the trunk level with the ground—youll want some trunk left for leverage.

-Dig up the roots around the trunk with the spade, rinsing the roots occasionally to wash away solid and reveal more roots.
+Dig up the roots around the trunk with the spade, rinsing the roots occasionally to wash away solids and reveal more roots.
 Cut the visible roots with the axe.

 Using the digging bar to push the trunk, cut the roots as they appear.
 Continue the process until the trunk is uprooted.
 How do you know when you are done?
 Generally the tap root is central and goes deepest.
 Cut that one, rock the stump out of the hole and then grab a cold drink and relax.